← All Rankings | #22 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Our Verdict

 Tactiq keeps things simple.
-It is a Chrome extension that captures real-time transcriptions from Google Meet and Zoom meetings directly in your browser.
+It is a Chrome extension that captures real-time transcriptions from Google Meet, Zoom, and Microsoft Teams meetings directly in your browser.
 There is no bot joining your call, no desktop app to install, and no complex setup process.
 You install the extension, join a meeting, and Tactiq starts capturing the transcript in a side panel.
 For users who want lightweight meeting transcription without committing to a full-featured platform, Tactiq delivers exactly that.

-The extension uses the existing closed captions in Google Meet and Zoom, which means it is capturing the captions generated by the platform rather than processing audio independently.
-This approach has trade-offs: the transcription quality depends on the underlying platform’s caption engine, but it also means no additional audio processing is happening and no bot is needed.
-After the meeting, Tactiq uses AI to generate summaries, extract action items, and allow you to ask questions about the conversation.
+The extension works from the existing closed captions in Google Meet, Zoom, and Teams, which means it captures the captions generated by the platform rather than processing audio independently.
+The trade-off is real: transcription quality depends on the underlying platform’s caption engine, but in exchange no additional audio processing happens and no bot is needed.
+After the meeting, Tactiq uses AI to generate summaries, extract action items, and let you ask questions about what was said through its Ask Tactiq feature.

 Key Features

-Tactiq captures real-time transcriptions directly within Chrome during Google Meet and Zoom meetings.
-The extension displays a live transcript in a side panel while you are in the meeting.
-AI generates post-meeting summaries, action items, and key highlights.
-You can search across past meeting transcripts and export notes to Google Docs, Notion, and other tools.
-Custom AI prompts let you tailor the summary format.
-The extension also supports saving and sharing specific transcript segments.
+Tactiq captures real-time transcriptions directly within Chrome during Google Meet, Zoom, and Microsoft Teams meetings, displaying a live transcript in a side panel as the call runs.
+After the meeting, AI generates summaries, action items, and key highlights, and Ask Tactiq lets you query the conversation in natural language.
+You can search across past transcripts and export notes to Google Docs, Notion, and other tools.
+Custom AI prompts let you tailor the summary format, and you can save and share specific transcript segments.

 Pricing